IDKYamHere/A-Basic-Voice-Enabled-chat-bot-in-Python/README.md

    # A Basic Voice Enabled chat-bot in Python<br>

-Building a Voice Enabled chat-bot in Python which basic tasts like telling you the weather in your area, lauches youtube/google on command and tells jokes.
+Building a Voice Enabled chat-bot in Python which does basic tasts like telling you the weather in your area, lauches google/youtube, tells jokes, etc.

 This project is a tutorial on how to build a chat-bot in python that recognizes speech in English only.